taejs/book-exploring-async-basics/src/8_4_callbacks.md

 `cb(data)` runs the code in this closure.
 After it's done it's time to decrease our counter of pending events: `self.pending_events -= 1;`.

 > Now, this step is important.
 As you might understand, any long running code in this callback is going to block our `eventloop`, preventing it from progressing.
-So no new callbacks are handleded and no new events are registered.
+So no new callbacks are handled and no new events are registered.
 This is why it's bad to write code that blocks the eventloop.